 Each drive must be adapted to the requirements of your machine.
 For most applications, you can use a PC and WorkBench (the drive setup software) to set up the operating conditions and parameters for your drive.
-The PC is connected to the drive by an Ethernet cable ( $\rightarrow$ # 174).
+The PC is connected to the drive by an Ethernet cable (→ # 175).
 The setup software provides the communication between the PC and AKD.
 You can find the setup software on the accompanying DVD and in the download area of the Kollmorgen website.

-With very little effort you can alter parameters and instantly observe the effect on the drive, since there is a continuous (online) connection to the drive.
+You can alter parameters and instantly observe the effect on the drive, since there is a continuous (online) connection to the drive.
 You can also read important actual values from the drive, which are displayed on the monitor of the PC (oscilloscope functions).

-You can save sets of data on data media (archiving) and load them them into other drives or use them for backup.
+You can save sets of data on data media (archiving) and load them into other drives or use them for backup.
 You can also print out the data sets.